Tarcizioo/Voxel-Terrain-Engine/README.md

 A real-time voxel rendering experiment running directly in the browser, inspired by engines like Minecraft.

-This project explores computer graphics techniques to render thousands of cubes with high performance using **Three.js** and **InstancedMesh**, alongside procedural terrain generation.
+This project began as a personal challenge to replicate the voxel terrain aesthetic seen in Sebastian Aaltonen's WebGPU demos.
+My goal was to achieve a similar visual style and performance using standard WebGL via Three.js.
+It serves as a study on rendering optimization, procedural generation, and 3D game logic within the browser.

 ![Badge In Development](https://img.shields.io/badge/Status-In%20Development-yellow)
 ![Badge ThreeJS](https://img.shields.io/badge/Tech-Three.js-black)